 - Baked dishes

 For ways to cook soft tofu, like these types of recipes, you’ll want to use silken or soft block tofu.
 If you can’t find those, regular tofu will work as well.
 Silken tofu is often available in small aseptic packages that don’t need to be refrigerated.
 Just keep in mind that the type of tofu you choose affects the consistency of your dish.

-While the above types of dishes are a good choice for tofu straight form the container, many dished call for pressed tofu.
+While the above types of dishes are a good choice for tofu straight from the container, many dished call for pressed tofu.

 2. PRESSED TOFU